 In Monroe County, Indiana, a person earning minimum wage must work 94 hours every week of the year to afford a two-bedroom apartment.
 In a county where 1 in 5 people are living in poverty, unaffordable housing holds our community back from being a place that many families can call “Home.”

 Habitat for Humanity of Monroe County’s mission is to eliminate poverty housing by building decent, affordable homes in partnership with qualifying families.
 The only thing Habitat gives away is an opportunity.
 Our homebuyers’ mortgage payments are recycled to build more Habitat houses.
-Because homes are principally built with volunteer labor, mortgage payments are affordable for low-income partners.
+Because homes are funded through financial support from individuals like you and principally built with volunteer labor, mortgage payments are affordable for low-income partners.

 Future Habitat homeowners are selected based on three basic criteria: 1) their need for housing 2) their ability to repay an affordable mortgage and 3) their willingness to partner with Habitat by earning 250 hours of “sweat equity” or volunteer time.
 Through the work of thousands of volunteers and community partners, Habitat for Humanity of Monroe County has built more than 180 homes.